redrum88/wms/README.md

 ## Conclusion

 WMS is a Warehouse Management System that provides a user-friendly interface to manage all the warehouse-related tasks.
-It is implemented in Python and uses PySide6.QtSql and other PySide6 modules for future UI for the Warehouse Management System.
+It is implemented in Python and uses PySide6.QtSql and other PySide6 modules for future UI for the Warehouse Management System.,